Syed-OAUJ/GW_PPSS/Project/ReadMe.md

 The project concludes by assessing the robustness of these tests for next-generation observatories like the Einstein Telescope (ET), which will feature a triangular configuration and significantly improved low-frequency sensitivity, allowing observation of more inspiral cycles and thus extraction of multipole moments with much greater precision.

 *This project directly builds on published research: [arXiv:2511.17341](https://arxiv.org/abs/2511.17341), "Implications of GW241011 for rotating exotic compact objects."*

 ---

+## Papers (`/Papers` folder)

+Two background papers to read alongside the lectures, in this order:

+1. **[arXiv:1602.03840](https://arxiv.org/pdf/1602.03840)** — "Observation of Gravitational Waves from a Binary Black Hole Merger" (Abbott et al. 2016).
+The GW150914 discovery paper.
+Read this first, to see what a real detection actually looks like end to end — the signal, the detectors, the parameter estimates — before touching any of the machinery that produces those estimates.

+2. **[arXiv:gr-qc/0411146](https://arxiv.org/abs/gr-qc/0411146)** — Arun, Iyer, Sathyaprakash & Sundararajan, "Parameter estimation of inspiralling compact binaries using 3.5PN gravitational wave phasing: the non-spinning case." *(To be added to the repo.)* This is a Fisher-matrix forecasting paper — Table 1 reports predicted parameter uncertainties ($\Delta\mathcal{M}$, $\Delta\eta$, etc.) at various post-Newtonian orders for representative binaries. **Once you have working Fisher-matrix code (Week 3), try to reproduce a row of Table 1 for one of their example systems as a validation check** — if your code roughly matches a published, peer-reviewed result, that's strong evidence it's actually correct, not just "runs without crashing."

+---